The Cause of Police Brutality

 THE DEFINITION OF BRUTALITY VARIES WILDLY

-The idea of excess force is in the eye of the beholder.
+The sad truth our police brutality lawyers have found is that idea of excess force is in the eye of the beholder.
 To one officer, reasonable force means the use of soft hands if a license is not provided when requested.
 To another officer, the same level of resistance means the officer can pull the party through a window.

 LAW ENFORCEMENT HAS BECOME INCREASINGLY MILITARIZED